Elao/form.js/doc/choice.md

 ## Features

-The Choice javascript object that hold all the logic and data of the choice, it's stored in the 'choice' data attribute of the element.
+The Choice javascript object that holds all the logic and data of the choice, it's stored in the 'choice' data attribute of the element.
 You can access it like that:

 ```javascript